elmq0022/shen/docs/020-authentication.md

 ## User Login with Username and Password

 User logs in by submitting their credentials to the authentication endpoint.
+Passwords are verified against Argon2id hashes stored in the database.

 **Endpoint:**
 ```